Any-bot/D2T-msg-forward/README.md

 # D2T-msg-forward using Self-Bot

-This is a simple Python script that forwards messages from a Discord channel to a Telegram channel when a message includes a Solana token address.
+This is a simple Python script that forwards messages from a Discord channel to a Telegram bot when a message includes a Solana token address.
 This is a **self-bot**.

 ## Main Features

-- Forward messages from a Discord channel to a Telegram channel.
+- Forward messages from a Discord **channel** to a Telegram **bot**.

 ## Screenshots